yaramohajerani/FrontLearning/README.md

 python frontlearn_preprocess.py --glacier=greenland_training
 ```
+Note that the rotation script assumes the raw input data is separated by coasts in the ```Regions``` directory.

 The class imbalance and training time can also be improved by cropping, using a parameter file for the configuration:
 ```
 python crop_input.py parameters_frontlearn_allData_UNET.txt